azemitis/rickandmorty/README.md

+The Rick and Morty API

-Guidelines how to download rickandmorty application.
+Guidelines for installation of rickandmorty application.

 1. Create a new directory for the repository: mkdir my-repo